 As a franchise shopper, it is your job to choose wisely.
 Avoid hype.
 You should trust only your own research.
 Be as logical and simple in your thinking as you can be.
 Be careful to avoid any "givens" you may think you know about business or franchising.
 Focus away from fluff, smoke and mirrors.

-In building a quality company for now (in preparation for a "someday" sale), please research Service Team of Professionals with diligence.
+In building a quality company for now (in preparation for a "someday" sale), please research STOP Restoration with diligence.
 You will love our transparency, and most of all, the "beef."